zielmicha/tlog/README.md

 - TLOG Client library is a client lib that works on GIG BLOCKSTOR (NBD Server)
 - TLOG Client communicates with TLOG Server via dpdk stack.
+- Communication between client and server use binary capnp stream (no RPC).

 ### Data send from the client to server:
 - volume ID